 - VO2max intervals to develop top end aerobic fitness and efficiency

-- Supramaximal intervals to improve neuromuscular co-ordination and peak power
+- Supramaximal intervals to enhance neuromuscular co-ordination and peak power

-- Strength training to develop strength, power and efficiency
+- Strength training to improve strength, power and efficiency

 Training specificity is important